openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

 These instructoins assume we are moving from release X.A to X.B and that origin#master contains X.A's deisred content.

+- Have RCM create a new "Release" in the Errata Tool so that Advisories can be created for it.

 - Have RCM start creating new tags for 3.7 and new dist-git branches for 3.7

 - origin will create a new branch release-X.A and begin including changes for X.B in origin#master